(CNN) — Tired of Rome? Done Milan? Kids start crying whenever you suggest another EM Forster tour of Florence?

 The most characteristic bars are Caffé del Duomo facing the cathedral (+39 (0)7614 35426) and Bar San Marco (+39 (0)7614 35586), both central.

-Ventotene is a two-kilometer-long isle close to Rome and a former jail center for lustful Roman noble women and later anti-Fascists.
+Ventotene is a 2-kilometer-long isle close to Rome and a former jail center for lustful Roman noble women and later anti-Fascists.

 This is where Nero shipped his wife Claudia Octavia in the first century on false charges of adultery, and where Altiero Spinelli co-wrote the "Ventotene Manifesto," becoming one of the "founding fathers of the European Union."